 This laundry room features cabinets galore along with countertops that are easy to clean.
 Again, since this is a basement laundry room, you need to be smart when installing the lighting fixture.

 Save the space by staking the washer and the dryer

-Besides, those paneling things in the picture seem working to create a modern look in the laundry room without reducing its main function.
+Besides, those paneling things in the picture seem to work to create a modern look in the laundry room without reducing its main function.

 Even though this is a basement laundry room, it is very possible to create a sunny-looking sense in the room.
 All you need to do is putting some fresh colors in the room.